 Effective May 28, 2021 (the "Effective Date"), Pender Growth Fund Inc. ("PTF") acquired 100% of the Company's issued and outstanding Commercialization Series shares and 97% of its Venture Series shares from shareholders of the Company (the "WOF Transaction") under a plan of arrangement pursuant to the definitive agreement (the "Arrangement Agreement") announced on April 7, 2021.
 In conjunction with the WOF Transaction, the Company changed its name to Pender Private Investments Inc., resigned as an EVCC, made an election to be a public corporation under the Income Tax Act, and transitioned from the Canadian securities regulatory regime for investment companies to the Canadian securities regulatory regime for reporting issuers who are not investment companies.
+As at December 31, 2022, PTF holds 98% of the Company, an increase of 1% as a result of transactions subsequent to May 28, 2021.
 Please see Note 4 for additional details.

-The Company's objective (the "Divestment Objective") as it relates to the Company's investments in the Portfolio Companies at the Effective Date, is to seek an orderly realization of value to achieve returns for the shareholders through the divestment of series investments.
+The Company's objective (the "Divestment Objective") as it relates to the Company's investments in the portfolio companies at the Effective Date, is to seek an orderly realization of value to achieve returns for the shareholders through the divestment of series investments.